-Not only does your air conditioner make you comfortable, it’s also crucial for your health through the heat of summer.
-Unfortunately, when the cold air suddenly isn’t blowing or your air conditioner won’t come on at all, you’re don’t have time to call around for several days.
+Not only does your air conditioner help you to stay comfortable, it’s also crucial for your health through the dog days of summer.
+For that reason, when the cool air suddenly isn’t blowing or your air conditioner won’t come on at all, you’re not in a position to call around for several days.

-When your AC breaks down in the extreme temperatures of the summer, you may not have time to look around for competing quotes or research what you can expect to pay.
-Not knowing how much you can expect to pay when the air conditioning service expert shows up can be unnerving, so we’re here to provide a few price ranges on some basic services so you won’t be surprised when Freschi Service Experts arrives to get you cool and comfortable again.
+When your air conditioning breaks down in the heat of the summer, you don’t always have time to call around for competing quotes or research what you can expect to pay.
+Not knowing how much you can expect to pay when the air conditioning service expert arrives can be unnerving, so we’re here to provide some price ranges on some basic services so you won’t be surprised when Freschi Service Experts shows up to get you cool and comfortable again.

 - Refrigerant Leak Detection & Repair: $150 - $500